-I believe that the first time I had a Denver omelet was on a Delta airlines flight when I was a kid, long long ago.
+The first time I had a Denver omelet was on a Delta airlines flight when I was a kid.
+That was a long long ago.
 Even at a young age I knew i was hooked on the wonderful combination of cheese, ham, onion, mushroom and peppers.
 These Denver omelet nachos takes those long-time favorite flavors and put them on top of my other favorite: crispy tater tots.
 Yep, it’s a marriage made in heaven for sure.
-And for a delightful twist, a lightly spicy cream sauce on top cuts through some of that richness and makes the world a wonderful place again.
+And for a delightful twist, a lightly spicy cream sauce.
+The sauce cuts through some of that richness and makes the world a wonderful place again.
 Ok, so maybe it doesn’t do that but it is mighty darned good!

 Also try my Memphis mile-high BBQ nachos.